Substance Abuse and Addiction Treatment Resources in Waterbury

 Outpatient Treatment Programs

 Every patient is unique with different requirements and living circumstances that could impact the success of treatment.
 For example, patients with a long history of addiction and dysfunctional home lives often benefit the most from inpatient care, as it minimizes negative influences and ensures 24-hour support from dedicated medical professionals.
-It’s also necessary to consider the costs involved and insurance coverage, if any.
+It’s also necessary to consider the costs involved and insurance coverage if any.
 Inpatient treatment over a prolonged period is costly, and some insurance providers may not cover everything.
-By calling a network of treatment facilities such as The Recovery Village, it’s possible to talk with experts to determine the best personalized treatment plan.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.